marcospazzinatto/transfer-module/README.md

        * Import the project on eclipse with Maven project
        * You can run the project in three ways: (Running the Main class, running Maven Test or JUnit Test)

+The Design Data Model find in the file: transfer-module-data-model.jpg